2015 Arizona Cardinals season: NFC Divisional Playoffs: vs. (5) Green Bay Packers

 In a rematch of week 16, the Cardinals once again faced the Packers.
 This was the first playoff game between the teams since 2009, a game the Cardinals ended up winning 51–45 in overtime, setting the record for the most points scored combined in a playoff game.

 The Cardinals would strike first when Carson Palmer found Michael Floyd for an 8-yard touchdown to put them up 7–0.
 On Green Bay's first drive, they would go down the field and get a field goal from Mason Crosby from 28 yards out to make the score 7–3.
 Green Bay would get another field goal before the half to cut the lead to 7–6.
 The Packers would then get the lead after Jeff Janis caught an 8-yard touchdown pass to give them a 13–7 lead.
 Arizona would cut the deficit to 13–10 after Chandler Catanzaro kicked a 28-yard field goal.
 In the fourth quarter, the Cardinals would take the lead after Michael Floyd caught another touchdown that was tipped by Packers cornerback Demarious Randall in the end zone.
 The Cardinals would get some insurance with 1:55 left after Catanzaro kicked a 36-yard field goal to make it 20–13.
 The Packers would get the ball back with a chance to tie the game.
 With 55 seconds left in regulation, the Packers faced a 4th and 20 from their own 4-yard line.
 Aaron Rodgers would end up throwing a 61-yard pass to Jeff Janis to put the Packers at the Cardinals 35-yard line.
 Later, with 5 seconds remaining, Rodgers would throw another Hail Mary pass to Janis to tie the game at 20 and force overtime.
 Rodgers had thrown a hail mary at Detroit earlier in the season, making him the first quarterback in NFL history to throw 2 Hail Marys in the same season.

 With the game in overtime, the Cardinals won the toss.
 On the first play from scrimmage, Palmer threw a 75-yard pass to Larry Fitzgerald to the Packers 4-yard line.
 Two plays later, Palmer ended the game after he flipped a pass to Fitzgerald on a draw play to end the game and send the Cardinals to the NFC Championship game against 1 seeded Carolina.

 With the win, the Cardinals improved to 14–3, remain the only team in the NFL to be undefeated at home in the playoffs, and advanced to the NFC Championship game for the first time since 2008.

 The game is considered one of the greatest playoff games in modern NFL history.
 The Cardinals last division title sent them to the NFC Championship Game against the Carolina Panthers; the Cardinals lost 49-15.
+As of 2025, this remains the Cardinals last playoff win.